 Core Competency 1: Assessment, Diagnosis and Interventions

 Residents will become proficient in providing consultation to members of their treatment teams, other allied health providers requesting psychological services, and to peers, consulting with other professionals regarding the utility and necessity for psychological assessment, and in determining the tools and methods appropriate to that task.
 Residents will demonstrate advanced proficiency in the use of relevant assessment tools so as to diagnose, identify patient strengths and to assist in carrying out appropriate interventions for their patients in diagnosis, assessment and any relevant interventions related to treatment and discharge planning.
-All of this is carried out at an advanced level of competency, beyond the basis for Internship training.

 Core Competency 2: Consultation, Program Evaluation and Supervision